ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 for a verbose configuration file with descriptions, categories, and additional information.

 Modify ``${HOME}/.omnitrace.cfg`` as required.
-For example, enable `Perfetto <https://perfetto.dev/>`_, `timemory <https://github.com/NERSC/timemory>`_, sampling, and process-level sampling by default and tweak the default sampling values.
+For example, enable `Perfetto <https://perfetto.dev/>`_, `Timemory <https://github.com/NERSC/timemory>`_, sampling, and process-level sampling by default and tweak the default sampling values.

 .. code-block:: shell